Chinese fighters buzz Canadian warship

-Hong Kong (CNN)Two Chinese fighter jets buzzed a Canadian warship in the East China Sea earlier this week, according to a researcher aboard the ship.
+Hong Kong (CNN)Two Chinese fighter jets buzzed a Canadian warship in the East China Sea earlier this week in what Chinese media called a "warm welcome."

 "The formidable twin-tail Russian-built strike aircraft flew within 300 meters (1,000 feet) of the Canadian ship's bow, screaming past about 300 meters above the water," Fisher wrote in a posting on the institute's website.